-Courts Raising Awareness of Students in High School Program (CRASHs Court) began in 1998 designed to educate and confront young future drivers about the consequences and dangers of underage drinking and driving.
+The Community Service Council’s Courts Raising Awareness of Students in High School (CRASHs) Court program began in 1998 designed to educate and confront young future drivers about the consequences and dangers of underage drinking and driving.
 The program strives to reduce alcohol-related crashes, fatalities, and injuries among Oklahoma’s youngest drivers, and increase awareness of the dangers of alcohol poisoning related deaths.
 It seeks to influence students’ choices about underage drinking and driving, riding with impaired drivers, and underage alcohol use, as well as seat belt usage.

-Since September 2015, CRASHs Court has been in seven schools, reaching more than 3,300 students
+Since September 2018, CRASHs Court has been in nine schools, reaching more than 3,600 students.

-Since 1998, CRASHs Court has reached more than 90,000 students from school systems in Tulsa County and surrounding counties in Oklahoma
+Since 1998, CRASHs Court has reached more than 100,000 students from surrounding school systems in Tulsa County.

 Reduce underage drinking